uTensor/utensor-helloworld/README.md

-# uTensor Hello World Repository (Preview)
+# uTensor Hello World Repository
-This is a quick end-to-end, training-to-deployment, uTensor tutorial.
+This is an end-to-end, training-to-deployment, uTensor jump-start guide.
 Although, the [K64F](https://os.mbed.com/platforms/FRDM-K64F/) is used in this tutorial, any Mbed enabled board should work.

-This is a project **PREVIEW**.
-More updates and tutorials will be released.
-Please give us your feedback in the mean time.
+**Please refer to the [getting-started tutorial](docs/getting-started.md) more detailed instructions and explanations of the steps.**

 ## What's New with uTensor
 - TF2 Support